tfkjosh/MVC-Challenge/README.md

 ## Credits

-I was successfully able to build this application and have it deployed to the localhost server, however I had multiple issues with deploying aapllication to heroku.
+I was successfully able to build this application and have it deployed to the localhost server, however I had multiple issues with deploying aapllication to heroku and creating handlebars.
 With the help of tutors and classmates I was able to attack the back-end Module 14 Challenge.

 ##License